mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 12 Autonomous Mode (non–combat only) or Remote Operation MCr 5 13 Autonomous Mode with Characteristic 7, skill level 2 or Remote Operation MCr 10

-A small craft drone operating in autonomous mode is effectively a robot with a range of specialist intellect and expert programmes (see
+A small craft drone operating in autonomous mode is effectively a robot with a range of specialist intellect and expert programs (see
 Core Rule Book pages 92–94).
 The characteristics and skills of an autonomous mode drone depend on its tech level, noting that all skills requiring physical characteristics used Intelligence instead.